jpmorganchase/modular/packages/workspace-resolver/src/resolve-dependencies/README.md

 ## traverseWorkspaceRelations

-Traverses a dependency graph from a single vertix and returns an map from vertices to inverse build order.
+Traverses a dependency graph from an array of vertices and returns an map from vertices to inverse build order.
 The order can be used to compute a set of build steps, where dependencies of the same order can be executed in parallel.
 This function will throw in case of cycles, with an exception describing the first